saitiger/Tummy-Time/Posture Detection/readme.md

-Initial Model for detection of posture of infants
+- Added initial Model for detection of posture of infants.
+- Currently trained on only one video and with basic feature engineering and fine tuning.